-Place 12 oz of Fry Prep in hot fryer until crisp.
+Place 1 1/2 cups (12 oz) of blanched potatoes in hot fryer until crisp.
 Drain well.
-Place drained fries in a metal mixing bowl and toss with grated cheese, truffle oil and salt.
-Makes 1 portion
+Place fries in a metal mixing bowl and toss with grated cheese, truffle oil and salt.
+Enjoy and dip in Parmesan Lime Aioli.

 Disclaimer: All our recipes were originally designed for much larger batch size.
 This recipe has been reduced – but not tested at this scale.
 Please adjust as to your taste and portion size.

 © 1989 - .
 This recipe is the property of Quaintance-Weaver Restaurants, LLC.
 Unauthorized commercial use is forbidden.